 - Earn your LPN Degree, 1 year of courses and hands-on practice.

 - Apply for licensure with the Pennsylvania Board of Nursing ($85 fee) – Have your school send your transcript to them as well

 - Obtain a CPR card and pass the NCLEX-PN exam

 LPNs in Pittsburgh

-Pittsburgh LPNs earn an average of $39,610 per year.
-The employment growth for the profession is estimated at 1.28% and will include hospital, home health, private practice and nursing home positions.
-Please contact the Pennsylvania State Board of Nursing with any questions concerning the city of Pittsburgh and the nursing profession.
+Graduates of LPN programs in Pittsburg earn an average of $48,290 per year.
+The employment growth for the profession is estimated at 0.55% and will include hospital, home health, private practice and nursing home positions.

 A career as an LPN in this city can provide opportunities and security.